Holy Trinity Cathedral, Jerusalem: History

 The Cathedral of the Holy Trinity was officially founded on 11 September 1860.
 In 1864 the outside was completed, but the construction was suspended due to budgetary issues.
 By 1872 the cathedral was luxuriously inaugurated, in a ceremony where Duke Nicholas participated.
 Since then the cathedral has been used by pilgrims and locals.

 The author of the project was German-Russian architect, Martin Eppinger.
 It was originally supposed to be consecrated as the church of St. Alexander Nevsky (the patron saint of Alexander II), but finally it was decided to dedicate it as the Cathedral of the Holy Trinity.

 In 1895 to 1897, the cathedral was renovated.
 The process included repairing the roof and fixing the blind area.
-Further, the glutinous paints on the walls of the Cathedral were scraped off, with three interiors painted white, and then the cathedral was decorated with sacred images.
+Further, the glutinous paints on the walls of the cathedral were scraped off, with three interiors painted white.
+Then the cathedral was decorated with sacred images.
 Next to the altar an emergency exit was built.

-In the period of the British Mandate, the Trinity Cathedral remained independent and was under the jurisdiction of the Russian Orthodox Church Outside of Russia.
+In the period of the British Mandate, the Trinity Cathedral remained independent.
+It was under the jurisdiction of the Russian Orthodox Church Outside of Russia.

 During the first Arab-Israeli war the church was badly damaged.
 From 1948 it has been under the jurisdiction of the Moscow Patriarchate of the Russian Orthodox Church.
 The ownership of the church is undetermined as it is part of an ongoing legal and diplomatic controversy between Russia and Israel apparently centered on the arrest of an Israeli citizen for drug smuggling.